 Homelessness during pregnancy or in the first three years of a child's life has lifelong consequences for physical health and mental well-being.
-Housing Is is working with a coalition of organizations to build a policy agenda and messaging campaign addressing homelessness for families with children prenatal-3 years old and promoting strong early childhood development and economic security.
+With support from the Pritzker Children's Initiative, Housing Is is working with a coalition of organizations to build a policy agenda and messaging campaign addressing homelessness for families with children prenatal-3 years old and promoting strong early childhood development and economic security.
 In this session, coalition members will participate in a moderated discussion to provide an overview of our work to date to elevate the message that homelessness is preventable, and that stakeholders must take action to address it.
 The session will also include time for a listening session to hear from attendees about what messages and policy agenda items are important in their sectors and communities.